 The Aspirants: How faith is built in emerging occupations

 Anticipating future demands in skills and workforce development has been a longstanding practice and challenge for governments and policy-makers.
 While such developments are examined closely at the national and regional levels, an even more pressing issue is to advance our understanding of how people who take on jobs in new and emerging fields embark on and persist in their occupational pathways.
 A striking feature of these occupations is their weakly defined and unstable nature.
 How do individuals traverse career trajectories with these characteristics?
 What drives and enables them to take the road less travelled?
-To address such questions, this research project set off from a distinctive occupational school in Sweden that prepares individuals for emerging occupational roles in digital work.
+To address these questions, this research project set off from a distinctive occupational school in Sweden that prepares individuals for emerging occupational roles in digital work.
 Using an interpretative, longitudinal, and multi-method approach, this study focuses on a group of aspirants who were being trained to become specialists in extracting, analysing, and using digital data for the growth and profit of organisations.
 These individuals can be viewed as experiencing a double “not-yet” situation, since not only are they at the stage of aspiring to certain work roles, but the occupations to which they aspire are also in a nascent, not yet fully defined stage.
 This study accompanies them through significant events over the years: from when they are in training, to when they search for jobs, and, finally, when they begin the work experience.

-Publications from this project:
+Publications (peer-reviewed) from this project: